 Displays how much time you have before you need to navigate towards the start line.
-A negative value is shown if you are predicted to be running behind and will not be at the
+A negative value is shown if you are predicted to be running behind and will not be at the start line at race start.

 - If you are using polars for sail performance then speed from the polar diagram is used as the assumed starting speed through water. - If you are using fixed angles or mirrored TWA then you can manually set the expected speed or use your current speed by opening the race start line context menu (long pressing the start line).